Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- Aiyuk's stat line this year shows 46 catches for 625 yards and five touchdowns.
-He averages 41.7 receiving yards per game and has been targeted 71 times.
+- Aiyuk has caught 46 grabs for 625 yards and five touchdowns this season.
+He has been targeted 71 times, and is averaging 41.7 yards per game.

-- So far this season, 15.5% of the 458 passes thrown by his team have gone Aiyuk's way.

 - Aiyuk (10 red zone targets) has been the recipient of 17.9% of his team's 56 red zone pass attempts.